cnguyen46/FarMart/README.md

 This is the project for class CSCE 156 - SEC 150, Spring 2023.
 Designed by Dr. Chris Bourke.
 The project should be used for stuyding purpose.

-Copying the code on here for submiting the assignment is prohibited, and I won't hold any responsible if you do it.
+Copying the code on here for submiting the assignment is prohibited, and I will not hold any responsible if you violate it.
 I encourage you not to copy my code to submit your homewworks, as this is one of the core/ fundamental class for any students pursuiting Computer Science, Computer Engineer, or Software Engineer.
-You will see a lot of these concepts in the further advance course.
+You will see a lot of these concepts in the further advance courses.

 ## Phase 1:
 Notes: